Nsisong-hub/My-Prestashop-Documentation/README.md

 <img width="1122" alt="pd39" src="https://github.com/user-attachments/assets/d951feba-3037-4ba5-8cfb-71c9a3fc08d5" />

 **7. Remove the default Apache page and finalize:**
-* Change the current directory to /var/www/html
+* Change the current directory to the default Apache document root directory `/var/www/html`
-* Removes the default Apache welcome page to allow PrestaShop to load as the main site
+* Remove the default Apache welcome page to allow PrestaShop to load as the main site
-* Restarts the Apache server to apply all recent changes
+* Restart the Apache server to apply all recent changes
-* And then deletes the /install directory, which is a necessary security measure after PrestaShop setup to prevent unauthorized reinstallation.
+* And then delete the /install directory, which is a necessary security measure after PrestaShop setup to prevent unauthorized reinstallation.
 ```bash
 cd /var/www/html
 sudo rm index.html